Supre-le-sucre/Supre-le-sucre/README.md

-Hi there, I'm Supre a french beginner programmer.
+Hi there, I'm Supre a french apprentice programmer.

 I'm currently working on heavy Java project and learning the language troughout the spigot libraby, by basically editing Minecraft functionalities.